No new COVID-19 cases in Haldimand-Norfolk

 Article content

-Despite the positive news with new cases, the vaccine rollout is slowing.

-For several weeks, the HNHU was administering more than 1,000 doses per day but on Thursday there were just 774 doses administered.
-That follows 533 doses from Wednesday.

-So far, the HNHU has administered 119,613 doses of the vaccine and 48,680 people are fully vaccinated.
+The HNHU has administered 121,155 doses of the vaccine and there are now 50,088 people who have completed their vaccine series.

 The health unit notes that data on vaccinations can be delayed up to 48 hours.